domRiddle/ASF/Statistics.md

 ASF STM listing only accepts ASF bots for time being.
 There is no way to list third-party bots on our listing for now.

-If you're looking for easy way to access our listing, we have a very simple **[/Api/Bots](https://asf.justarchi.net/Api/Bots)** access that you can use.
+If you're looking for easy way to access our listing, we have a very simple **[/Api/Bots](https://asf.justarchi.net/Api/Bots)** endpoint that you can use.

 ### Notice